12 Editorial Resources I Use For Proofreading

 Art of Proofreading is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 If you choose to purchase through the links provided, you will NOT be charged any extra fees.
 Please read my disclaimer for more info.

 Proofreaders are expected to be familiar with the first two on the list, The Chicago Manual of Style and The Associated Press Style Book.
-Your familiarity with them MUST be listed in your resume, as potential clients expect it.
 And since they’re an indication of your knowledge of language and proofreading, I also go over them in detail in my course Proofreading Pro.

 This is the “bible” style book of the editing world, and a must-have for every proofreader.
 Chicago addresses word usage, grammar, punctuation, citation, numbers, and formatting.
 Basically everything related to printed words and then some.
 Available in print or online (paid subscription).
 There’s also a free 30-day online trial available.
 Note: the 17th edition was just released, but you can absolutely still reference the 16th edition if you already have a copy.